The Definitive Guide to Collagen Synthesis: What It Is, Why It Matters, and How to Increase It Naturally

 But when you move slowly, your connective tissues act more like individual collagen fibers.

-This why using slow, deliberate motions while lifting weights helps activate collagen remodeling — breaking apart old junky cross-links, allowing your body to rebuild new, stronger ones.
+This why using slow, deliberate motions while lifting weights helps activate collagen remodeling — breaking apart old junky cross-links, increasing collagen turnover, and allowing your body to rebuild stronger connective tissue structures.

-You can put this into your current training schedule by performing 2-3 sets per week of an eccentric-focused exercise that targets a weak, or hyper-stiff, joint.
+You can put this into your current training schedule by performing 2-3 sets per week of an HSR exercise that targets a weak, or hyper-stiff, joint.

-At the end of your normal leg workout routine, perform 2-3 sets of 6-10 repetitions with the following tempo:
+At the end of your normal leg workout routine, perform 3 sets of 6-10 repetitions with the following tempo (3/1/3):

 - Pause in bottom of squat: 1 second